-She attended the Skowhegan School of Painting and Sculpture, held a residency at the Joan Mitchell Center in New Orleans, La Cité internationale des Arts in Paris, France, and Sacatar Foundation in Itaparica, Brazil.
-She is the recipient of the 2007 Joan Mitchell Foundation MFA Award and a 2016 Pollock-Krasner Foundation Grant.
-She is the 2016 winner of the Trawick Prize, and a 2019 Maryland State Arts Council Individual Artist Award recipient.
+She attended the Skowhegan School of Painting and Sculpture, and has held residencies at the Joan Mitchell Center in New Orleans, La Cité internationale des Arts in Paris, France, Sacatar Foundation in Bahia, Brazil, and Back Lane West in Cornwall.

 She is the recipient of the Joan Mitchell Foundation MFA Award (2007).
 Recent awards include the Trawick Prize (2016) and the Pollock-Krasner Foundation Grant (2016).

 In 2013, with several other artists from around the country, Lauren co-founded Ortega Y Gasset Projects in Queens.
 OyG Projects is a non-profit curatorial collective, now located in Brooklyn.
 Her most recent exhibition organizing resulted in the 2020 group exhibition Rights and Wrongs, hosted by The Peale at the Carroll in Baltimore, Maryland.